DANCERS: Print and circulate to your non-dancing friends.

 3. Left foot alongside, taking weight on the L foot

-4. Right foot forward about 12 inches and take weight on R
+4. Right foot backward about 12 inches and take weight on R

-5. Left foot diagonally (forward & to the left), level w/R but 6-9" away; take weight on L
+5. Left foot diagonally (backward & to the left), level w/R but 6-9" away; take weight on L

 6. Right foot alongside, taking weight on R